-In hair care, Aritha, an excellent hair tonic, has long been known for its benefits for healthy hair and scalp.
-They add body, bounce, and shine to dull hair, help treat scalp infections and dandruff and have been used in Ayurvedic medicine to prevent hair loss.
+In hair care, Aritha, an excellent hair tonic, has long been known for its benefits for healthy hair and scalp. add body, bounce, and shine to dull hair, help treat scalp infections and dandruff, and have been used in Ayurvedic medicine to prevent hair loss.
 The natural saponins not only cleanse hair, but also add body and sheen and make hair feel thicker, silky, and smooth.